 Recent Developments-Sumac operations and fire in Fort McMurray, Alberta, Canada.
 Our Sumac operations are located in Fort McMurray, Alberta, Canada.
 Beginning on May 3, 2016, a forest fire swept through the town of Fort McMurray and the surrounding area causing significant damage to homes and businesses.
-None of Thermon's personnel located in Fort McMur ray were injured nor were our facilities damaged.
-However, the entire city of Fort McMurray, including all of our staff, were evacuated beginning May 4, 2016 and are expected to return the first week of June.
-We expect to incur costs for temporary relocation of our employees as well as business interruption costs that are potentially material.
-These costs may not be covered fully by insurance that we have in place.
-As a result of the crisis at Fort McMurray, many of the nearby oil sands region facilities have ceased operations for the near term due to evacuation of personnel.
-These shut downs may also adversely impact Thermon's core thermal solutions business in the near term.
+None of Thermon's personnel located in Fort McMurray were injured nor were our facilities damaged.
+However, the entire city of Fort McMurray, including all of our staff, was evacuated for approximately one month, and did not return until the first week of June 2016.
+As a result of the shutdown of our business operations in Fort McMurray during this period, we incurred business interruption costs and approximately \$21 thousand for temporary relocation of our employees.
+In the fourth quarter of fiscal 2017, we reached a settlement with the insurance carrier in the amount of \$320 thousand.
+See Note 18, "Business Interruption Recoveries."